-My husband baked the apple crisp and served it warm with ice cream.
-We all know that apple crisp is good, but this one was heavenly.
-The apples had just enough bite and tang and that buttery, cinnamony oat crumble on top crunched on top of the ice cream.
+This is my husband’s recipe; although we both make it so much, it’s now a family heirloom.
+Back when we were dating, my then-boyfriend baked the apple crisp up on a whim for a family party and served it warm with ice cream.
+The apples had just enough bite and tang, and that buttery, cinnamony oat crumble on top crunched on top of the ice cream.
 It was just perfect for an early fall night.

 A Note on Apple Varieties